 The goal of our graduate program is to train a diverse set of students for a rewarding career in professional astronomy and related fields (such as teaching and computational methods).
 In addition to achievement, the admissions process is designed to recognize potential for success since applicants have diverse backgrounds, varied undergraduate programs, and many types of life experiences and opportunities before entering a graduate program.
 We aim for a healthy mix of incoming graduate students of all academic backgrounds (small and large schools), ethnicity, and genders.

-Our admissions committee continues to work closely with The Graduate Opportunities & Minority Achievement Program (GO-MAP), The U.W.’s Women’s Center (one of the first in the country), and the campus chapter of Women in Science and Engineering (WiSE) to improve our recruitment and retention strategies for underrepresented students.
-As a relatively small department, our admission numbers in a given year are not large, but we are committed to increasing the overall number of graduate women and minorities working toward Astronomy Ph.D.s here at the U.W.
+Our admissions committee continues to work closely with the Office of Graduate Student Equity and Excellence (GSEE), The UW’s Women’s Center (one of the first in the country), and the campus chapter of Women in Science and Engineering (WiSE) to improve our recruitment and retention strategies for underrepresented students.
+As a relatively small department, our admission numbers in a given year are not large, but we are committed to increasing the overall number of graduate women and minorities working toward Astronomy Ph.D.s here at the UW.

 |Number of PhDs awarded per decade